meerapatelmd/cancergovData/README.md

 # cancergovData
-Data scrape from the NCI Drug Dictionary using the skyscraper R Package
+Data scraped from the NCI Drug Dictionary using the skyscraper R Package

 # Installation
 ```